 In addition to work that benefits specific municipalities, many projects funded by the MPO through the UPWP have a regional focus.
-Table D-3 lists MPO-funded UPWP studies completed from 2019 through 2023 that were regional in focus.
+Table D-3 lists MPO-funded UPWP studies completed from 2019 through 2023 that were regional in focus, meaning that they provided benefit to multiple communities and types of municipalities.
 Some regionally focused studies may have work products that overlap with those analyzed in the tables above.